-The U.S. dollar rose against the Taiwan dollar Friday, gaining NT$0.088 to close at the day's high of NT$31.053 in reflection of the greenback's strength against other currencies in the region, dealers said.
+The U.S. dollar rose against the New Taiwan dollar Friday, gaining NT$0.022 to close at NT$31.472 as traders reacted to the weakness of the Japanese yen by cutting their holdings in the local currency, dealers said.

 Siliconware Precision Industries Co., one of Taiwan's leading integrated circuit packaging and testing services providers, has budgeted NT$14.5 billion (US$462 million) in capital expenditure (capex) for 2015.